 (a) That man.
 The one who doubts (see previous verse).

 (b) Receive.
-It’s not that God withholds his grace from doubters, for our Father is a generous giver who freely gives to all.
-But when we doubt his goodness, we have trouble receiving what he provides.
-An example may help.
-The gospel declares that every blessing is ours in Christ (Eph.
+It’s not that God withholds his grace from doubters, for our Father is a generous giver who freely gives to all who ask in faith.
+But when we doubt his goodness, we have trouble receiving or enjoying what he provides.
+An example: The gospel declares that everything you need for life and godliness comes to you by grace through your knowledge of him who called us (2 Pet.
 1:3).
-Everything you need for life and godliness comes to you by grace through your knowledge of Jesus Christ (2 Pet.
-1:3).
-But if you doubt this good news, perhaps because you think you need to pray more, do more, or confess more, before God will bless you, then you will have trouble receiving the grace that has already been provided.
-The remedy is to abandon your dead works, renew your doubting mind and ask in faith.
+But if you doubt this good news, perhaps because you think you need to pray or confess more before God will bless you, then you will have trouble receiving the grace that has already been provided.
+The remedy is to abandon your dead works, renew your doubting mind, and receive in faith.

 being a double-minded man, unstable in all his ways.